project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 ---
 ## Introduction

-The Sunbird Mobile app provides mobility to the feature-rich learning platform.
-It provides flexibility to learners to learn anywhere, anytime and even without an internet connection.
+The Sunbird Mobile app provides mobility to its feature-rich learning platform.
+It provides learners with the flexibility to learn anywhere, anytime and even without an internet connection.

 ## Prerequisites

-Ensure you have installed the following to set up Sunbird mobile app:
+Install the following to set up the Sunbird mobile app:

 * NPM Version - 3.5.2
 * Node JS Version - above 6